"The attack on Leonid Volkov demonstrates the logic of terror that the Kremlin spreads throughout the world" - ArcticToday

 On Monday this week, Volkov wrote on social media that “Putin killed Navalny.
 And many more before that.”

+One day later, an unknown assailant attacked him with a hammer and tear gas.

-Lithuanian Foreign Minister Gebrielius Lansbergis called the arrack “shocking” and said police authorities are working to solve the case.
+Lithuanian Foreign Minister Gebrielius Lansbergis called the attack “shocking” and said police authorities are working to solve the case.

 “Perpetrators will have to answer for their crime,” Lansbergis said on Twitter (X).